Amy Watt, London c1947, Watercolour by her daughter Mary Millar Watt.

 Tea with Mary ,The Studio, Dedham

 Mary in a Pink Bonnet.
-A pink gingham dress and sunbonnet were evidently thought very cute on the young Mary as her fond parents painted and photographed her in it on numerous occasions.
+A pink gingham dress and sunbonnet were though so charming on the young Mary that her fond parents painted and photographed her in it on numerous occasions, as Amy does here in impasto oil.

 Portrait of A Woman.
 Probably Amy’s friend Olive Lucas.
 Painted at The Studio, by Amy Watt